ProjectLibertyLabs/social-app-template/README.md

 ### Prerequisites

-In order to run this project you need to...
+In order to run this project on anything other than a local chain, you need to...

 - Become a provider.
 To do so, visit the [Provider Dashboard](https://provider.frequency.xyz/)!
   - **Note**: If you're using localhost for the Frequency provider, you can complete this step after the installation process.